smatechnologies/ibm-i-agent-docs/docs/events-utilities/client-email.md

 ## How to Configure an eMail Task

 1. Create one or more Client eMail Data master records.
-Refer to the Screens and Windows section of this document for detailed information about this function.
+Refer to the Screens and Windows section, below within this section, for detailed information about this function.
 2. *(Optional)* Create one or more Message Text Source Members, using the LSAM sub-menu option for this function.
 Remember that this special type of source member supports translation of LSAM Dynamic Variable values.
-This means that the name of a Dynamic Variable can be inserted anywhere into the message text by typing the token enclosure characters around the Dynamic Variable name. (*The Dynamic Variable Token Start/End characters are specified in the LSAM Job Tracking menu, option 7.*) The default value used to create tokens is a pair of curly brackets, such as in this example where the registered Dynamic Variable name is DYNVAR1: {DYNVAR1}
+This means that the name of a Dynamic Variable can be inserted anywhere into the message text by typing the token enclosure characters around the Dynamic Variable name. (*The Dynamic Variable Token Start/End characters are specified in the LSAM Job Tracking menu, option 7.*) The default value used to create tokens is a pair of curly brackets, such as in this example where the registered Dynamic Variable name is DYNVAR1: **{DYNVAR1}**

 :::tip
 Any LSAM Dynamic Variables that will be used within a message source text member must be manually registered in the LSAM Dynamic Variables table efore they can be used by the GENEMLREQ command during run-time e-mail message formatting.
 Numeric variable formatting rules of any type are permitted for Dynamic Variables used in the context of an e-mail message.
 :::

 3. The final step in preparing for execution of the GENEMLREQ command is to determine the proper settings for each of the command's parameter keywords.
 These are fully documented in the next section of this document.
 It is helpful to pay close attention to the following possible sources for some of these parameters, where the table of parameter values below identifies which sources are appropriate for each keyword, and what keyword value tells the command to use each source:
     - Client eMail configuration values (sub-menu option 7)
     - Client eMail Data master record values (sub-menu option 1)
     - GENEMLREQ command parameters that specify their own values

-4. Following execution of the GENEMLREQ command, diagnostic information about any failures will be found using the LSAM sub-menu options 4 and 5.
+4. Following execution of the GENEMLREQ command, diagnostic information about any failures will be found using the LSAM Client eMail sub-menu options 4 and 5.
 Additional information about problems with LSAM Dynamic Variable replacement can also be found the LSAM submitted job log file, LSALOGF30, viewed using LSAM sub-menu 6, option 5, log viewer 4.

 ## Client eMail Utility Commands